Toruforx/Network-Traffic-Analyzer/README.md

 ## Introduction

-C Implementation of real-time capture and data analysis of network data packets
+C Implementation of Real-time Capture and Data Analysis of Network Data Packets